-The Securities initially will be issued and maintained in uncertificated, book-entry form, except that Securities issued in conversion of Ginnie Mae I securities may be issued in certificated form.
-Subsequent to closing, an investor may request that its book-entry Security be issued in certificated form.
+The Securities initially will be issued and maintained in uncertificated, book-entry form.
+Subsequent to closing, however, an investor may request that its Security be issued in certificated form.
 So long as they are maintained in book-entry form, the Securities may be transferred only on the book-entry system of the Depository.
-In the case of the book-entry Securities, Ginnie Mae guarantees only that payments will be made to the Depository in whose name the Security is registered.
+In the case of book-entry Securities, Ginnie Mae guarantees only that payments will be made to the Depository in whose name the Security is registered.

-Investors in book-entry Securities will ordinarily hold such Securities through one or more financial intermediaries, such as banks, brokerage firms, and securities-clearing organizations.
-An investor in a Security held in book-entry form may transfer its beneficial interest only by complying with the procedures of the appropriate financial intermediary and must depend on its financial intermediary to enforce its rights with respect to a book-entry Security.
+Investors in book-entry Securities will ordinarily hold such Securities through one or more financial intermediaries, such as banks, brokerage firms, and securities clearing organizations.
+An investor in a book-entry Security may transfer its beneficial interest only by complying with the procedures of the appropriate financial intermediary and must depend on its financial intermediary to enforce its rights with respect to a book-entry Security.